-Flight attendant pulled a fast one on passengers
+Flight attendant pulled a funny fast one on passengers

-(CNN) — One Southwest Airlines employee literally put herself into the fray when it came to jockeying for overhead bin space.
+(CNN) — One Southwest Airlines employee literally put herself into the travel fray when it came to jockeying for overhead bin space.

 Passenger Veronica Lloyd was surprised to find a flight attendant in the overhead compartment on her flight from Nashville to Atlanta on Monday.